davybrion/companysite-dotnet/content/blog/2010-08-mvp-in-silverlightwpf-implementing-the-overview-usercontrol.md

 <script src="https://gist.github.com/3728058.js?file=s6.cs"></script>

 The UserGroupChangedEvent is used for both modified User Groups, or newly created ones.
 I know, it'd be cleaner to have separate events for both situations but that would make my code in the Details UserControl uglier.
-So i chose to go with one event for both situations.
+So I chose to go with one event for both situations.

 Before we can handle these events, we need to modify the declaration of our UserGroupsPresenter class: